KomodoPlatform/NotaryNodes/season5/candidates/daria/README.md

 I am a fullstack developer and designer and I have been involved with crypto for the past 4 years.
 In Komodo world I work on two community projects - CHIPS and TOKEL.
 You might have read some of my CHIPS udpates which we ship once a week on Friday.
 In case you havent highly advice to check it out as sometimes they are quite fun :)

 I like the way Komodo is evolving and its community.
 Everyone seems to be welcoming and always keen to answer questions no matter how many and what they are :D This is one of the reasons I would like to apply for a Notary Node position.
 I would like to support Komodo in all possible ways.
+Running a notary node will be also be a great opportunity to understand Komodo and blockchain technology on a deeper level.

 I believe Komodo has future and I would love to be a part of it.